 Between Glass Onion and Knives Out, I have more of a fondness for Knives Out.
 It has a more personal touch, a slightly more clever spin on the murder mystery genre, and a more well-rounded group of characters.
 But I wouldn’t dare call Glass Onion an unworthy sequel in any way.
 It still stands on its own as a great movie that continues what we love about the original without retreading or losing what made it so fresh.
 In addition to polishing up the humor, it finds new and inventive ways to keep audiences guessing and weaving substantial commentary into its own twisted version of a whodunit.
 The characters that do stand out really stand out, and they take center stage to a story that, once it finds its footing, escalates and dials up the intrigue and suspense to reach an explosive, immensely fulfilling conclusion.
 It’s a great experience while watching, and it only gets better the more you think back on how everything clicks into place.
 If Rian Johnson still wants to send Benoit Blanc on more twisty adventures after this, he’s proven that the Southern-accented detective will remain in good hands.

-Glass Onion: A Knives Out Mystery premiered at TIFF on September 12, 2022, and will be released globally on Netflix on December 23.
+Glass Onion: A Knives Out Mystery premiered at TIFF on September 12, 2022, and will be released in select US and UK theaters on November 23 and globally on Netflix on December 23.
 Read our list of films to watch at TIFF 2022.